Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

-When the SoC constraints may be binding, we propose a linear complexity co-optimization algorithm, referred to as myopic co-optimization (MCO), based on the closed-form solution obtained under the assumption of non-binding SoC constraints.
-We demonstrate in simulations that MCO is optimal in some cases even when SoC constraints are binding, and the performance loss is quite small.

-In Sec. \ref{sec:num}, we present simulation results that compare the performance of the proposed myopic co-optimizaiton (MCO) algorithm with the standard MPC algorithm and several solutions offered in Tesla's Powerwall modules.
+In Sec. \ref{sec:num}, we present simulation results comparing the performance of the proposed MCO algorithm with the standard MPC algorithm and several solutions offered in Tesla's Powerwall modules.
 We demonstrate that significant gain in performance over the MPC benchmark because the proposed technique eliminates the need for renewable predictions.
 Substantial gains were also observed over commercial solutions.